joon0110/scranking/docs/source/index.rst

     # Create a bf4 for that swimmer objecft
     swimmer.get_soup()

+    # Save the html of the website into text file
+    swimmer.save_soup_to_file("soup", "filename.txt")

     # Get the full name of that swimmer with the soup you created
-    swimmer.get_name(soup)
+    swimmer.get_name("soup")

-    # Find a line html that contains swimmer's social network information
+    # Find a line html that contains swimmer's social network information and hometown
-    swimmer.get_info(infohtml)
+    swimmer.get_info("infohtml")

+    # Get all the events for that swimmer with the best time
+    swimmer.get_event("soup")

+    # A search method for get_event method
+    swimmer.lookup_event("40 L Free")

 API Docs
 ========